xuankimtran/docs-1/pages/katalon-studio/docs/mobile-on-macos.md

 Choose your device from the Devices list.

-Press the "+" button and choose you application file.
+Press the "+" button and choose your application file.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/mobile-on-macos/image2016-8-8-143A313A5.png)

-If installed successfully, the application will appear in the Installed Apps section as shown below.
+If installed successfully, the application will appear in the Installed Apps section, as shown below.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/mobile-on-macos/image2016-8-8-143A313A14.png)

 ## Finishing Steps

-Once setting up successfully, follow the following guides to perform mobile testing in Katalon Studio
+Once setting up successfully, follow the following guides to perform mobile testing in Katalon Studio:

 *   [Record Mobile Utility](/display/KD/Record+Mobile+Utility)
 *   [Spy Mobile Utility](/display/KD/Spy+Mobile+Utility)